 Our quarterly operating results have fluctuated in the past and are likely to fluctuate in the future.
-A number of factors, many of which we cannot control, could subject our operating results and stock price to volatility, including:
+A number of factors, many of which we cannot control, could subject our operating results to volatility, including:

-- · recognition of upfront licensing or other fees or revenue; - · payments of non-refundable upfront or licensing fees, or payment for cost-sharing expenses, to third parties; - acceptance of our technologies and platforms; - · the success rate of our discovery efforts leading to milestone payments and royalties; - the introduction of new technologies or products by our competitors; - the timing and willingness of collaborators to commercialize our products; - our ability to enter into new collaborative relationships; - the termination or non-renewal of existing collaborations; - the timing and amount of expenses incurred for clinical development and manufacturing of our product candidates; - the impairment of acquired goodwill and other assets; and - general and industry-specific economic conditions that may affect our collaborators' research and development expenditures.
+- the scope of our research and development activities; - · recognition of upfront licensing or other fees or revenue; - · payments of non-refundable upfront or licensing fees, or payment for cost-sharing expenses, to third parties; - acceptance of our technologies and platforms; - the success rate of our efforts leading to milestone payments and royalties; - the introduction of new technologies or products by our competitors; - the timing and willingness of collaborators to further develop or, if approved, commercialize our products; - our ability to enter into new collaborative relationships; - the termination or non-renewal of existing collaborations; - the timing and amount of expenses incurred for clinical development and manufacturing of our product candidates; - adjustments to expenses accrued in prior periods based on management's estimates after the actual level of activity relating to such expenses becomes more certain; - the impairment of acquired goodwill and other assets; - the impact of the restructuring of the company implemented on March 8, 2010; and - · general and industry-specific economic conditions that may affect our collaborators' research and development expenditures.